Pamela S. Karlan

-Pamela Susan Karlan (born 1959) is an American legal scholar who is the principal deputy assistant attorney general in the Civil Rights Division of the United States Department of Justice.
-She is on a leave of absence from Stanford Law School.
-A leading legal scholar on voting rights and constitutional law, she previously served as U.S. Deputy Assistant Attorney General for Voting Rights in the DOJ's Civil Division from 2014 to 2015.
+Pamela Susan Karlan (born 1959) is an American legal scholar who was the principal deputy assistant attorney general in the Civil Rights Division of the United States Department of Justice from February 8, 2021, until July 1, 2022.
+She is a professor at Stanford Law School.
+A leading legal scholar on voting rights and constitutional law, she previously served as U.S. Deputy Assistant Attorney General for Voting Rights in the DOJ's Civil Rights Division from 2014 to 2015.

 Education

-Karlan earned her B.A. degree in history from Yale University in 1980, as well as an M.A. degree in history and J.D. degree in 1984.
+Karlan graduated from Yale University, where she received a B.A. in history in 1980, as well as an M.A. in history and J.D. in 1984.
 At Yale Law School, she served as an article and book reviews editor of the Yale Law Journal.

-After graduation from law school, Karlan worked as a law clerk for former U.S. District Judge Abraham David Sofaer of the Southern District of New York from 1984 to 1985.
+After graduation from law school, Karlan worked as a law clerk for then-U.S. District Judge Abraham David Sofaer of the Southern District of New York from 1984 to 1985.
 She went on to clerk for U.S. Supreme Court Justice Harry Blackmun the following year.
 In a 1995 oral history with Harold Koh, Blackmun revealed that his dissent in Bowers v.
 Hardwick had been written primarily by Karlan.
 He said that Karlan "did a lot of very effective writing, and I owe a lot to her and her ability in getting that dissent out.
 She felt very strongly about it, and I think is correct in her approach to it.
 I think the dissent is correct."